 Rotate the function switch between the two DC positions to reverse polarity.
 This will determine if there is a difference between the resistance in the two directions.

 To check a semiconductor in or out of a circuit (forward and reverse bias resistance measurements) consider the following before making the measurement:

 - a.
-The polarity of the battery voltage will be as marked at the jacks when the switch is in the +DC position and reversed in the -DC position. - b.
+The polarity of the internal ohmmeter battery voltage will be as marked at the jacks when the switch is in the +DC position and reversed in the -DC position. - b.
 Ensure that the range selected will not damage the semiconductor.
-(Refer to Table 1-1, item 8 and review the specification limits of the semiconductor according to the manufacturer's ratings.) - c.
-If the semiconductor is a silicon diode or conventional silicon transistor, no precautions are normally required.
+(Refer to Table 1-1, item 8, and review the specification limits of the semiconductor according to the manufacturer's ratings.) - If the semiconductor is a silicon diode or conventional silicon transistor, precautions are not normally required.

-d.
-If the semiconductor material is germanium, check the ratings of the device and refer to Table 1-1, item 8, Section 1.
+cording to the manufacturer's ratings.)
+Figure 4-13.
+Jacks and Switch If the semiconductor is a silicon diode Positions for Measuring Resistance d.
+If the semiconductor material is germanium, check the ratings of the device and refer to Table 1-1, item 8.